 All backups are zipped into a single file and stored in your S3 account.
-Backups through MongoDirector are full backups and contain all databases present on an instance.
-When backing up a replica-set, MongoDirector will flush and backup files from the Primary.
-Backing up from the Primary ensures no data is lost due to a potential delay in sync with any of the secondaries.
+Backups through ScaleGrid are full backups and contain all databases present on an instance.
+When backing up a replica set, ScaleGrid will flush and backup files from the primary.
+Backing up from the primary ensures no data is lost due to a potential delay in sync with any of the secondaries.

-Backing up instances in MongoDirector is easy.
-To backup, select the deployment you would like to backup and then click the “Backup” button.
-Next provide a name for this backup.
+Backing up instances in ScaleGrid is easy.
+To create an on-demand backup, select the deployment you would like to backup and then click the “Backup” button.
+Next, provide a name for this backup.

 After clicking “Backup”, the status of the deployment will change from “Running” to “BackingUp”.